Digital Justice & Policing 2025

 Leveraging AI and data-driven innovation to transform justice services.

-Alison McLaughlin, (Chair), Digital Transformation Strategist
+Alison McLaughlin (Chair), Digital Transformation Strategist

-Keith Dargie, Chief Digital Information Officer,
+Keith Dargie, Chief Digital Officer,

 COPFS